 When a sponsor has approved an award for a sponsored project, a notice of award or an award letter is sent to the Office of Research Administration (ORA).
 The notice of award is a legally binding document that notifies Tufts University and the Principal Investigator (PI) that an award has been made, contains or references terms and conditions of the award, and documents the obligation of funds and the period of performance.

 If an award notice is received directly by the PI, it must be forwarded to ORA as soon as possible.
 ORA has a responsibility to negotiate and accept sponsored awards on behalf of the University.
 In the course of negotiation, ORA works with the Office of Technology Transfer and Industry Collaboration (TTIC), the Office of the General Counsel, and other Tufts offices as appropriate.
+If an agreement may have tax implications for the University, ORA forwards a copy to the University Tax Services for the consideration of such implications after the agreement has been fully executed.

 ORA routes the fully executed award agreement / signed notice of award together with the proposal package and any pertinent information to Sponsored Programs Accounting (SPA).
 SPA opens an award account and communicates the account number to the PI and his/her Local Research Administrator (LRA) via the Internal Notice of Award (INOA).
 All allowable award expenses should be charged to the award account.